monerador/docker-dero/README.md

-# docker-sumokoin
+# docker-dero

-Run Sumokoin daemon on a Docker container...
+Run DERO daemon on a Docker container...

 ### How to build